Sir George Cholmondeley, 3rd Earl of Cholmondeley1

 M, #28946

-William Clapcote Lisle married Hester Cholmondeley, daughter of George Cholmondeley, Viscount Malpas and Hester Edwardes, on 6 September 1773.1
+William Clapcote-Lisle married Hester Cholmondeley, daughter of George Cholmondeley, Viscount Malpas and Hester Edwardes, on 6 September 1773.1

-William Clapcote Lisle lived at Upway, Dorset, England.1
+He lived at Upway, Dorset, EnglandG.1

-Child of William Clapcote Lisle and Hester Cholmondeley
+Child of William Clapcote-Lisle and Hester Cholmondeley

 Citations

-Marcia Mary Anne Lisle1
+Marcia Mary Anne Clapcote-Lisle1

 Her married name became Arbuthnot.